Azure/aks-periscope/deployment/overlays/mcr/README.md

 This overlay produces the Periscope resource specification for the production images in MCR.
 The output of this will be consumed by other tools, like VS Code and AZ CLI.

+**NOTE**: If the consuming tools are altered so that they use `Kustomize` directly, this overlay will not be needed.

 The storage account data is not known at this time.
 The consuming tools are responsible for substituting all configuration data into the output, so this ensures we produce well-known placeholders for the various settings.

 ```sh